 Your pet also needs to be microchipped for it to be allowed into the United Kingdom.
-Do note to get the vaccine from rabies after you microchip your friend.
+Do note to get the vaccine for rabies after you microchip your friend.
 Otherwise, you will have to do it again.

 PS: If you are a dog owner you will also need the tapeworm treatment done in a couple of days before moving in.
 The name of the medicine is to be documented in the Pet Passport.

 There are a lot of times when a landlord states that he has a “no pets policy” on an otherwise perfect apartment or flat and people move on sadly looking for alternatives.
-This brings us to the lifehack number two: a landlord’s “no” is not set in stone.
+This brings us to lifehack number two: a landlord’s “no” is not set in stone.

 If you really love the place and the neighborhood and whatnot – negotiate.
-Try meeting the market price instead of low-balling or agree to an additional fee if your budget allows it.
+Try meeting the market price instead of low-balling or agreeing to an additional fee if your budget allows it.
 Everything is negotiable.

 Unless it’s not.
 If the building itself has a “no pets policy” then it is the end of the line for this property.
 A landlord has no say in this.